RestaurantsBuyer evaluation

 • "Credit coming on next invoice"

-If a chef or buyer has to read and retype every supplier reply, the PO tool has not automated the work.
-LineNow parses supplier replies and applies substitutions, ETA changes, partial fills, price changes, and confirmations to the PO.
+If a chef or buyer has to read and retype every supplier reply, the PO tool has mostly automated document creation, not the buying loop.
+LineNow parses supplier replies into reviewable living PO updates for substitutions, ETA changes, partial fills, price changes, and confirmations.

 7. Structured receiving with variance